PropertyBrands/scr-stp-doc/api-spec.md

 # ResidentIQ Partner API

-The ResidentIQ partner api is a simple implementation that takes the same payloads as tazworks for api partners.
-This approach lets the api partners calling Tazworks easily switch to calling ResidentIQ.
+The ResidentIQ Partner API provides a simple access point for ordering and receiving consumer reports.

 ## Partner Setup (Checklist)

-Any client location with an API Partner setup on them can receive screenings over the RIQ partner api but a few things need to be setup for this to work.
+Any client location with an API partner setup on them can receive screenings over the RIQ Partner API but a few things need to be setup for this to work.

-1. A client and property must be setup in STP with Taz credentials and product name set(requires a CRA).
+1. A client and property must be setup in STP with credentials and product name set (requires a CRA).
-2. At least one user must be setup under the client with admin rights(requires a CRA).
+2. At least one user must be setup under the client with admin rights (requires a CRA).
-3. ApiPartner has been set on the client location(requires a developer)
+3. ApiPartner has been set on the client location (requires a developer)
-4. ApiPartner has been setup in the API(requires a developer)
+4. ApiPartner has been setup in the API (requires a developer)
     * add partner to the enum of ApiPartners
     * setup an api partner event handler for any new partner(there is a base class for all taz flavored handlers).

 ## Authentication

-Currently all RIQ api partners must send valid credentials in the xml payload <BackgroundSearch> element.
+Currently all RIQ API partners must send valid credentials in the xml payload <BackgroundSearch> element.
 If there is an error identifying the client or mismatch in credential API Partner will receive a standard Error Response.

 ## Requests/Routes